 That is a staggering number when you consider the impact these companies have on the economy and their employees!
 Baby Boomers have either started or taken ownership of established businesses, creating an entrepreneurial legacy that continues to thrive today.

-The significance of this generation’s contributions are immense and the number of workers they employ across the US continues to demonstrate their important role in our society.
+The importance of this generation’s contributions is enormous, and the number of workers they employ across the United States demonstrates their vital role in our society.

 About 40% of the nation’s privately held small businesses and franchises are owned by baby boomers